p4lang/behavioral-model/docs/simple_switch.md

 boolean, which can be an arbitrary boolean condition used to make the checksum update action conditional on that expression being true.

+### Restrictions on code in the `Deparser` control

 The `Deparser` control is restricted to contain only a sequence of calls to the `emit` method of the `packet_out` object.

+The most straightforward approach to avoiding the restrictions in the `ComputeChecksum` and `Deparser` controls is to write the more general code you want near the end of the `Egress` control.